 - Active ankle range of motion exercises may be performed immediately and walking may begin on post-operative day 1 with crutches.
 The crutches may be weaned over a week per tolerance.

 - Non-impact activities to light jogging may be resumed within 2-4 weeks and run training within 6 weeks.

-- Sport specific drills may begin around 8 weeks with full recovery occurring around 8-12 weeks.9,16,24
+- Sport specific drills may begin around 8 weeks with full recovery occurring around 8-12 weeks.11,23,37

-Preliminary studies of the use of intramuscular botulinum toxin A injections show potential for reduction of IMP and pain without causing functional impairment; however, this novel treatment warrants further investigation to establish proper dosing regimens, as well as elucidating its therapeutic mechanism.26,27 Ultrasound-guided percutaneous fenestration and/or fasciotomy have also been reported to alleviate symptoms.23,28 Such ultra-minimally invasive techniques may offer symptom relief while optimizing cosmesis.
+Preliminary studies of the use of intramuscular botulinum toxin A injections show potential for reduction of IMP and pain without causing functional impairment.
+Despite the significant benefit from these case reports, this novel treatment warrants further investigation to establish proper dosing regimens, as well as elucidating its therapeutic mechanism and protocol for which muscles to target.2,27,39, 40,41,42,43 Ultrasound-guided percutaneous fenestration and/or fasciotomy have also been reported to alleviate symptoms.35,44 Such ultra-minimally invasive techniques may offer symptom relief while optimizing cosmesis.